Vietnam.vn - Nền tảng quảng bá Việt Nam

 banggg-7.jpg

-The team explained that the Y chromosome data, which helps trace paternal lineages, showed that most of the men whose DNA was tested shared a common ancestor with those found in prehistoric Germany and France.
-In contrast, Otzi had a more distinct and common paternal lineage.
+The team explained that the Y chromosome data, which helps trace paternal lineages, showed that most of the men whose DNA was tested shared ancestry with people found in prehistoric Germany and France.
+In contrast, Otzi had a more common and distinct paternal lineage.
 Image: Max Planck Institute for Evolutionary Anthropogy.

 banggg-8.jpg